dansmyers/AI/3-Local_Search/Notes/2-Simulated_Annealing.md

 - If `delta` is close to 0, then the move is easier to accept, which makes sense: these correspond to moves to neighbors that are only a little worse than the current state
 - If `delta` has a large negative value, then the probability of acceptance is low; these correspond to moves to significantly worse neighbors

+The cooling parameter `a` controls the overall difficulty of accepting any change at all:
-- If `a` is large, then the numerator is close to 0, which makes the exponential close to 1 and makes all moves easier to accept
+- If `a` is large, then the numerator will be close to 0, which makes the exponential close to 1 and makes all moves easier to accept
 - If `a` is close to 0, the numerator becomes large, which makes the exponential close to zero and makes all moves harder to accept

 ## Cooling schedule